Agent Installation

 ./start.sh

-option, the service is registered by default with the name of WhatapXOSAgent.install_WindowsService.bat create WhatapXOSAgent
+createoption, the service is registered by default with the name of WhatapXOSAgent.install_WindowsService.bat create WhatapXOSAgent -

 install_WindowsService.bat delete WhatapXOSAgent